Warrick Howards’s Guide to Peru

 Other than the lines, Nazca has little to offer backpackers, and therefore a day here is all you should need.
 After that, it’s onwards to Cusco, the entry point to the attraction which is the majority of backpackers’ main reason for visiting Peru; the Inca Trail.

 When it comes to booking your tour, the first thing to point out is that things have changed massively over the past eight years or so; what your friend paid four years ago has absolutely no bearing on cost today.
 The entry prices alone illustrate a drastic change.
-In 2000 you could expect to pay a mere $15, compared to around $80 today.
-A limit of around 200 passes per day for trekkers, combined with group size regulations (a maximum of 16 people per group) means that you’d have more chance of pinching Pippa Middleton’s arse on the day of the Royal Wedding than finding a last minute place on the trek during peak season.
+In 2000 you could expect to pay a mere $15, compared to at least $100 today.
+A limit of around 200 passes per day for trekkers, combined with group size regulations (a maximum of 16 people per group) means you don't have much chance of finding a last minute place on the trek during peak season.

 Increases in the number of staff required per group, from guides to cooks and porters (sometimes up to three porters per two trekkers), the imposition of a minimum wage for porters (about $14 per day), combined with tents, cooking equipment, first aid kits and oxygen all raise the cost to you, the trekker, even further.